1 Helpful / 0 Not

 7 Helpful / 0 Not

-Pros: -great layout, makes good use of the park and the water
+Pros: -the original holes make a great layout, good use of the park and the water

 -beautiful, well-maintained public park: clean, mowed